jkokkat/seg3103_playground/lab06/README.md

 ### Part 3: Additional Testing

-For this section, I implemented an additional Selenium web driver test to for the login process.
+For this section, I implemented an additional Selenium web driver test for the login process.
 I added code to check that the username "admin" and the password "password" would direct the user to the admin page of the application when they click the "Sign in" button.
 This is the snippet of code I added:
 ```
 @Test